The Helen and John S. Best Research Fellowships

 Location of residency: Anywhere in the world

-Must travel to: Milwaukee County, WisconsinView website Save Need help writing this grant?
+Must travel to: Milwaukee County, WisconsinView website Save

 The Helen and John S. Best Research Fellowship program is intended to help bring to the American Geographical Society (AGS) Library scholars who reside beyond commuting distance of UWM, and whose research would benefit from extensive use of the Library.
 John S. Best was, for many years, a prominent Milwaukee attorney, book-collector and conservationist.
 The Best family members are longtime supporters of UWM and the UWM Libraries.

 Research projects supported by the Fellowship program must fall within the wide range of subject areas that could be supported by the Library.
 Examples include history of cartography (including cartobibliography), history of geographic thought, discovery and exploration, historical geography, and other history themes with a significant geographical component.